eoinkelly/notes/networking/dns/dns.md

     * an individual server is represented as a domain name
     * all the resources in a university are represnted by a domain name
     * an "interior" domain name e.g. `bar.com.` in `foo.bar.com.` can represent both a host and a domain
-* the name domain and subdomain are basically interchangable
+* the words _domain_ and _subdomain_ are basically interchangable
 * From RFC 1034:
     > By administrative fiat, we require every zone to be available on at least two servers
+    * i.e. how many name servers your domain is replicated on is a convention not a technical requirement
+* history
+    * RFC 1034 talks about using DNS to store email addresses (replace the `@` with `.` and they look like a domain) but that never really took off

 Anatomy